To nominate, click here.

 - The PA must have practiced for a minimum of 3 years.

-- There must be supporting documents indicating how the physician assistant has demonstrated exemplary service to the PA profession and the community and has furthered the image of physician assistants.
+- There must be supporting documents indicating how the PA has demonstrated exemplary service to the PA profession and the community and has furthered the image of PAs.

 PSPA HUMANITARIAN AWARD

-The PSPA Humanitarian award honors a physician assistant who has demonstrated an outstanding commitment to human rights and exemplifies the PA profession’s philosophy of providing accessible and quality health care to the underserved in a rural community, an inner city setting or in a geographic location outside of the United States.
-Any individual (PA, PA student, physician, family member, colleague, or friend) may nominate a physician assistant for this award.
+The PSPA Humanitarian award honors a PA who has demonstrated an outstanding commitment to human rights and exemplifies the PA profession’s philosophy of providing accessible and quality health care to the underserved in a rural community, an inner city setting or in a geographic location outside of the United States.
+Any individual (PA, PA student, physician, family member, colleague, or friend) may nominate a PA for this award.
 Self nomination is permitted.

 Criteria: